 One of the pieces of information available is the recommended melt temperature.
 This is the temperature the material should be as it leaves the molding machine (through the nozzle) and enters the mold (through the sprue bushing).
 This temperature is different for every material made, and should be held as close as possible by the molder to attain parts with expected physical, mechanical, thermal, and electrical properties.
 Materials are chosen for how their combination of properties reacts to a specific product design requirement.
-The temperature at which the material 9is molded determines the property reactions.
+The temperature at which the material is molded determines the property reactions.
 That is why the melt temperature setting of the molding machine is so important.

-Table 1 shows the recommended melt temperatures (as determined by the suppliers) for some common materials.
+The Table below shows the recommended melt temperatures (as determined by the suppliers) for some common materials.
 Please remember to check the melt temperature as it leaves the nozzle.
 This is accomplished by pulling the sled back and purging to the air.
 Then, immediately plunge a pointed probe from a fast-acting pyrometer into the purged material and record the temperature.
 An average of three readings is recommended.

-Table 1 Recommended Melt Temperatures.
+Recommended Melt Temperatures.

 The amorphous graph (on the left) shows that as soon as heat is applied the plastic molecules begin moving.
 The amorphous material goes through a series of phases during which it changes from a hard substance to a softer substance, finally to a liquid, and eventually degrades.
 At the point at which it became liquid is called a glass transition phase.
 That is the temperature at which we should mold the material to obtain the highest quality level of property values.